Last Updated on 27th January 2019 by Sophie Nadeau

 Complete with everything from moats to keeps to turrets, France is awash with fairytale castles.
 And this is especially true of the Île de France region where Paris is based.
 Here are some of the top fairytale castles to visit on day trips from Paris!
 (And all of them can be reached by public transport!)

 No trip to Paris would be complete without a visit to the palace of the Sun King.
 Once home to one of the richest kings in history, Louis XIV commissioned the Palace that would have cost over $2 billion to build in today’s money.
 Now a UNESCO world heritage site, millions of visitors flock annually to explore the wealth of riches contained within the Château and its surrounding grounds.

-Situated just ten minutes away from the Centre of Paris, Château de Vincennes was the site of royal residences from the 12th Century up until the 18th century.
+Situated just ten minutes away from the Centre of Paris via metro, Château de Vincennes was the site of royal residences from the 12th Century up until the 18th century.
 From then on, it was used as the site for a porcelain factory and finally a state prison.

-Visit: Take Metro line 1 to Château de Vincennes (the entire journey takes just 10 minutes from the centre of Paris).
+How to visit Vincennes: Take the Metro line 1 to Château de Vincennes (the entire journey takes just 10 minutes from the centre of Paris).

-Of all the fairytale castles on this list, Chantilly may well be the prettiest!
+Of all the fairytale castle day trips from Paris on this list, Chantilly may well be the prettiest!
 Situated to the North of Paris, the Château at Chantilly was home to French princes for almost two centuries rather than direct French Royalty.
 Due to the way it was constructed, the Château at Chantilly comprises of two buildings; one built around the 1560s, the other in the 1870s; the result is an interesting mix of new meets old.

 ‘Versailles without the crowds’ is how this palace is often sold.
 Fontainebleau began life as a chapel and hunting lodge in the middle of the 12th Century.
 Every king and queen from Louis VI, the fat (1081-1137) to Napoleon III (1808-1873) spent time here.
 Napoleon called Château Fontainebleau the ‘House of the Centuries’ and even gave his final salute to his guards at the base of the horseshoe staircase (pictured below).